aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 Karpenter activates when a pod is un-schedulable.
 In response, it starts provisioning a new node, including the cloud provider instance.

-Karpenter makes new instances based on the Provisioner CRD.
+Karpenter provisions new instances based on the Provisioner CRD.
 In the default configuration, Karpenter automatically selects from all the general purpose instances available, with an intent to accommodate the unscheduled pods efficiently.
 Alternatively, the Provisioner CRD can define a list of acceptable